Toni-SM/skrl/docs/source/index.rst

 **skrl** is an open-source modular library for Reinforcement Learning written in Python (using `PyTorch <https://pytorch.org/>`_) and designed with a focus on readability, simplicity, and transparency of algorithm implementation

-In addition to supporting the `Gym <https://gym.openai.com/>`_ interface, it allows loading and configuring `NVIDIA Isaac Gym <https://developer.nvidia.com/isaac-gym>`_ environments, enabling agents' parallel training by scopes (subsets of environments among all available environments), which may or may not share resources, in the same run
+In addition to supporting the `Gym <https://gym.openai.com/>`_ interface, it allows loading and configuring `NVIDIA Isaac Gym <https://developer.nvidia.com/isaac-gym>`_ environments, enabling agents' simultaneous training by scopes (subsets of environments among all available environments), which may or may not share resources, in the same run

 **GitHub repository:** https://github.com/Toni-SM/skrl